Why Do Dogs Leash Bite?

 3. Touch the dog’s body with our foot.

 Note that this technique may also be risky, if we accidentally apply too much force, if our dog is easily spooked, or if he is really sensitive to handling.
-Any of these conditions, may cause him to lose trust in us, run away, or become aggressive and fight back.
+Any of these conditions may cause him to lose trust in us, become even more anxious and fearful, or redirect his crazy energy onto our hands, instead of on the leash.

 For the Out of Control Leash Biter.